ImBearChild/LooseDB/README.md

 LooseDB
 ===

-LooseDB is a simple key-value database written in pure rust for cloud storage.
+LooseDB is a simple embeded key-value database written in pure rust for cloud storage.